sanket1105/DSA-with-Python/README.md

   1. Recursion
   2. Maths For DSA and Bit Manipulation
+  3. Patterns
-  3. Arrays
+  4. Arrays
-  4. Linked Lists
+  5. Linked Lists
-  5. Stacks and Queues
+  6. Stacks and Queues
-  6. Searching Algorithms
+  7. Searching Algorithms
-  7. Sorting Algorithms
+  8. Sorting Algorithms
-  8. Hashmaps
+  9. Hashmaps
-  9. Trees
+  10. Trees
-  10. Heaps
+  11. Heaps
-  11. Sliding Window technique
+  12. Sliding Window technique
-  12. Graphs
+  13. Graphs
-  13. Dynamic Programming
+  14. Dynamic Programming
-  14. OOPS
+  15. OOPS
-  15. Tries
+  16. Tries

  Stay tune for the updates.
  Star the repo if you like my work.